api2cart/scala-sdk/docs/TaxApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = TaxApi("https://api.api2cart.com/v1.1")
+    val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

+    val storeId: String = 1 // String | Store Id

+    val findValue: String = tax // String | Entity search that is specified by some value

+    val findWhere: String = name // String | Tax class search that is specified by field

     val createdTo: String = 2100-08-29 13:45:52 // String | Retrieve entities to their creation date

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date